Astros' Altuve wins AL MVP, Marlins' Stanton earns NL honor - News 12 Now

 AP Photo/Carolyn Kaster

-Houston Astros dynamo Jose Altuve won the American League MVP award on Thursday, towering over New York Yankees slugger Aaron Judge by a wide margin.
+Altuve won the American League MVP award Thursday, towering over New York Yankees slugger Aaron Judge by a wide margin and capping Houston’s championship season with another piece of hardware.

+Giancarlo Stanton won the NL MVP, edging Joey Votto of the Cincinnati Reds in the closest vote since 1979.

 The 5-foot-6 Altuve drew 27 of the 30 first-place votes in balloting by members of the Baseball Writers’ Association of America.

+“They told me not to come back,” Altuve said.
+“It was something me and my dad, he went with me that day, we were like, ‘We have to go again.
+We have to try again.'”

+“It’s not a rule that you have to be 6-foot or you have to be really strong to play baseball and become a good player,” he added.

-The 6-foot-7 Judge won the AL Rookie of the Year award Monday.
-He set a rookie record with 52 home runs.
+Altuve beat out a player who couldn’t be more different.
+The 6-7 Judge won the AL Rookie of the Year award Monday after setting a rookie record with 52 home runs.
+Judge’s moonshot homers dominated the highlights, and his No. 99 jersey was the top seller in baseball.
+Even Altuve has said he would have voted for Judge.

+Judge had 8.2 wins above replacement compared to Altuve’s 7.5, per Fangraphs, while baseball-reference.com’s WAR metric preferred Altuve 8.3 to 8.1.
+Yet Judge got only two first-place votes, with the other going to third-place finisher Jose Ramirez of the Indians.

 Altuve was the second Houston player to win an MVP – Jeff Bagwell earned the 1994 NL award.

-Miami Marlins slugger Giancarlo Stanton won the NL MVP, barely edging Joey Votto of the Cincinnati Reds.

-In the closest MVP vote since 1979, Stanton became only the sixth player to win from a losing team.
+Stanton would prefer to stick around and wants the team’s pitching situation “to be thoroughly addressed, not just somewhat addressed.”
+He’s not convinced the Marlins are ready to do that.

+“I’m not entirely sure, to be honest,” he said.
+“I know all teams have plenty of money.”

-Stanton led the big leagues with 59 home runs and 132 RBIs.
-His highlight-reel homer total was the most in the majors since 2001, when Barry Bonds hit a record 73 and Sammy Sosa had 64.
+The 6-6 Stanton led the big leagues with 59 home runs, most in the majors since 2001, when Barry Bonds hit a record 73 and Sammy Sosa had 64.

 Stanton got 10 first-place votes and 302 points.
 Votto, who led the majors with a .454 on-base percentage, also got 10 firsts and had 300 points.
 Arizona’s Paul Goldschmidt was third.